- Daniel Davis

 John Meier, Community Music Educator

 John Meier is a local guitarist and composer in the Phoenix area.
 He has been studying music privately since the age of ten.
-In, 2014 he received a Bachelors degree in jazz performance from Arizona State University (ASU).
-At ASU he studied with Jeff Libman and Michael Kocour.
-John has been teaching private lessons in the Phoenix area since 2010 for students age 8 to fifty.
-A writer and composer, he performs many styles frequently throughout the valley, but his main focus is jazz.
-John’s music has been featured at the Nash, Arizona State University Jazz Composition Contest and Reno Jazz Festival.
+In 2014, he received a Bachelor’s degree in jazz performance from Arizona State University (ASU).
+At ASU, he studied with Jeff Libman and Michael Kocour.
+John has been teaching private lessons in the Phoenix area since 2010 for students age 8 to 50.
+As a composer, he performs many styles frequently throughout the valley, but his main focus is jazz.
+John’s music has been featured at the Nash, Arizona State University Jazz Composition Contest, and Reno Jazz Festival.

 Renee Saxon, Community Music Educator